NYCU-MLLab/Variational-Contrastive-Learning-for-Empathetic-Dialogue-Generation/README.md

 ```shell
 bash preprocess/binarize_empathetic.sh
 ```

-Pre-trained model we use is following:
+Here is pre-trained model we use, we do some modification different from dialogVED, and finetune it on dailydialog.

 [Pre-trained model](https://drive.google.com/file/d/1VqB_1x9FCJisCW3e8sHG0e3uGVrVJR4H/view?usp=sharing)